Zitterbewegung of massless particles: Introduction

 The paper is organized as follows.
 In the next section, we explain previously obtained results for Zitterbewegung of massive fermions and bosons.
-In Sec. \ref{ScalarD}, we study Zitterbewegung for massless scalar and Dirac particles.
-Quantum mechanics of the photon is presented in Sec. \ref{QMphotn} and Sec. \ref{photons} is devoted to the analysis of its Zitterbewegung.
-In Sec. \ref{arbitrary}, we consider Zitterbewegung for particles with an arbitrary spin in the generalized Feshbach-Villars (GFV) representation.
-Finally, we summarize the results obtained in Sec. \ref{Summary}.
+Distinguishing features of a quantum-mechanical description of massless particles are considered in Sec. \ref{masslessQM}.
+In Sec. \ref{ScalarD}, we study Zitterbewegung of massless scalar and Dirac particles.
+Quantum mechanics of the free photon is presented in Sec. \ref{QMphotn} and Sec. \ref{photons} is devoted to the analysis of its Zitterbewegung.
+In Sec. \ref{arbitrary}, we consider Zitterbewegung of particles with an arbitrary spin in the generalized Feshbach-Villars (GFV) representation.
+The problem of Zitterbewegung in external fields is analyzed in Sec. \ref{External}.
+Finally, we summarize the obtained results in Sec. \ref{Summary}.

 The system of units $\hbar=1, c=1$ and the standard denotations of the Dirac matrices (see, e.g., Ref. \cite{BLP}) are used.
+Hereinafter, $\bm p\equiv-i\hbar\nabla$ denotes the momentum operator.